baileymooreatx/Lifestyle/Eyes.md

    pepper increases nutrient absorption by up to 2000%.
 Zeaxanthin is fat soluble and very sensitive to heat.
 Do not cook it.
 6. Fennel seeds
-   Anethole, vitamin c, and potassium reduce intra ocular pressure.
+   Anethole, vitamin C, and potassium reduce intra ocular pressure.
    Taste like licorice.
 Estrogenic.
    Drink one teaspoon of crushed fennel seeds steeped in hot water for eight minutes thirty minutes before a meal.
 Consume daily.